0x7s0lt1/BlockVAULT/README.md

 ### 2. Vault
 A Vault is a smart contract that stores the connection between a user's wallet and their items.
+It also functional as a wallet.
+So tokens can be deposited and withdrawn.
 One wallet can have only one Vault per network.

 ### 3. Item